Design Thinking Tools: how to use them to solve complex problems

-- Be open about what went wrong: set an example by demonstrating that failure is an expected part of DT.
+- Be open about what went wrong: demonstrating that failure is an expected part of DT.
 Openly discuss which tests failed and why.

 - See failure as learning opportunities: trying and failing in a new approach serves the crucial function of narrowing down the list of possible solutions.
 This brings you and your team closer to the method that works best.
 Encourage failure!

 The goal of Design Thinking is not perfection but the best possible answer.
 And the best solution is probably not the first.
 Thus, a constant feedback loop is essential.